no-preserve-root/invoice2/README.md

-While there already are several solutions for LaTeX invoices, most are either sum-it-yourself templates and the [invoice](https://www.ctan.org/pkg/invoice) package, which appears to be unmaintained and fails to work for my documents, sespecially documents using KOMA-Script.
+While there already are several solutions for LaTeX invoices, most are either sum-it-yourself templates and the [invoice](https://www.ctan.org/pkg/invoice) package, which appears to be unmaintained and fails to work for my documents, especially documents using KOMA-Script.
 Since LaTeX3 offers a comfortable interface for working with caculations, this package (re-)implements invoice functionalioty using LaTeX3.